 Why you should know about head-mounted displays: AR and VR technologies are being used for an increasing array of both professional and potentially-distracting recreational purposes, ranging from employee training to gaming.
 Businesses should plan carefully if they provide their employees with workplace HMDs that also support leisure activities.

-As workers bring more and more of these wearable devices into the workplace, companies will need to find ways to harmoniously integrate these devices into their networks, while ensuring that these new devices do not harm worker productivity.
-For Apple Watches and smartwatches running Google’s Wear OS, as well as a range of VR devices, 42Gears UEM can sync these wearables with an enterprise’s network of other devices and reduce the potential distractors available to your employees.
+As workers bring more and more of these types of wearable devices into the workplace, companies will need to find ways to harmoniously integrate these devices into their networks, while ensuring that these new devices do not harm worker productivity.
+For Apple Watches and smartwatches running Google’s Wear OS, as well as a range of VR devices, 42Gears UEM can sync these wearable computing devices with an enterprise’s network of other devices and reduce the potential distractors available to your employees.
 You can learn more about 42Gears’ UEM solutions here.